jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 This TTL tolerant bus is driven by the bus master and tristated by inactive bus masters.
 These are the MC68040/MC68060 transfer size signals.

 **_TACK** (Transfer Acknowledge)
 This LVTTL signal is driven by the target device and tristated by inactive target devices.
-It signals the CPU Local Bus device that the target device has is ready to complete the data transfer cycle.
+It signals the bus owner that the target device has completed the data transfer process for writes, or has driven the data bus with the requested data and the cycle can be safely terminated.

 **_TBI** (Tranfer Burst Inhibit)
 This LVTTL signal is driven by the target device and tristated by inactive target devices.
 Inhibits a burst cycle in favor of individual data transfers.
 Asserted with **_TACK**.